galaxyproject/training-material/topics/ecology/tutorials/obisindicators/tutorial.md

 This tool for obisindicators is composed of 5 indicators : Number of record, Shannon, Simpson, Es50 and Hill which will be explained in more details later on.

-In this tutorial, we'll be working on obis data extracted from .
+In this tutorial, highly based on [OBIS indicators documentation](https://obis.org/indicators/documentation/) we'll be working on OBIS data extracted from [OBIS mapper](https://mapper.obis.org/).
 First those data will be prepared.

 > ### Agenda